 What is Marbling?

-Hi -- I'm Galen Berry, otherwise known as the Medieval Marbler.
-I'm one of the few professional marblers in the country.
+Hello -- I'm Galen Berry, one of the few professional marblers in the country.
 I started marbling in 1985, and have been doing it as a full-time occupation for 26 years now.
 Marbling is the art of printing multi-colored swirled or stone-like patterns on paper or fabric.
 The patterns are formed by first floating the colors on the surface of a liquid, and then laying the paper or fabric onto the colors to absorb them.
 (It is not at all the same art as faux marbre, or faux finishes, which involves painting a marble-like finish directly onto walls, columns, or furniture.)
 Marbling is sometimes still called by its original Turkish name, ebrū.